 Denim, the universal clothing was first made in Nimes France.
 The word originated from the name of the clothing material that made jeans, which was called serge de Nimes, was shortened to ‘denim.’

-The Nîmes amphitheatre is perhaps the most striking image of a Roman society that loved spectacular performances.
+The Nîmes amphitheater is perhaps the most striking image of a Roman society that loved spectacular performances.
 Built from stone and designed mainly for the battles of gladiators, it is not the largest of the Empire but is remarkably well preserved.
 Inside, there are 24,000 seats, spread over 34 tiers, accessed by internal staircases and galleries.
-In 1863 the first bullfights took place in the amphitheatre, and this tradition has continued ever since.
+In 1863 the first bullfights took place in the amphitheater, and this tradition has continued ever since.
 As well as bulls and matadors, it plays host to rock concerts, jazz concerts, circuses, shows… even a Nativity.

 The Maison Carrée (Square House)

 It’s not a house, and it’s not square!
 But it is a magnificent little Roman temple, one of the most famous and best-preserved temples of the Roman world.
-This beautifully proportioned temple was erected in 5 AD in honour of Caïus Caesar and Lucius Caesar, grandson and adopted son of Augustus.
-The Maison Carrée was part of the forum, administrative and economic centre of the town.
+This beautifully proportioned temple was erected in 5 AD in honor of Caïus Caesar and Lucius Caesar, grandson and adopted the son of Augustus.
+The Maison Carrée was part of the forum, the administrative and economic centre of the town.
 Originally a Roman temple, the building has since served as a court and as an office for the consuls of Nîmes.
-It became a home, a stable then a church.
+It became a home, a stable than a church.
 Today it houses an exhibition tracing its history.

-Sète, called the Venice of Languedoc because of its light, colours, reflections and canals, is built on the side of Mont Saint Clair.
+Sète, called the Venice of Languedoc because of its light, colours, reflections, and canals, is built on the side of Mont Saint Clair.
 It is poised like a pearl between the Mediterranean and the Thau lagoon, famous for its oysters.

 The largest fishing port on the Mediterranean, Sète has retained its traditional charm thanks to the daily ballet of the trawlers escorted by seagulls.
 The port, built at the same time as the Canal du Midi by Riquet and Colbert, was designed as the sea-mouth of the canal.
 You can watch cruise ships docking here all year round.

-The famous nautical jousting tournaments of Languedoc-Roussillon take place throughout the summer on the canals of Sète, Agde Palavas-les-Flots and Grau-du-Roi.
+The famous nautical jousting tournaments of Languedoc-Roussillon take place throughout the summer on the canals of Sète, Agde Palavas-les-Flots, and Grau-du-Roi.
 Dressed in white, their bare feet braced against the boards of their boats, the jousters face each other across the water, a shield in one hand and a wooden lance in the other.
-This extraordinary form of combat dates back to the Middle Ages and represents a kind of ritualised battle between married men and youths.
+This extraordinary form of combat dates back to the Middle Ages and represents a kind of ritualized battle between married men and youths.
 The joust in Sète on the Feast of St Louis (August) is the best known, and always draws a big crowd.
 The winner becomes a local celebrity for a year.

-The South of France is a breathtaking experience, with all it’s beauty and charm, from amazing vineyards to the smell of the lavender fields, it’s an experience that should be on your bucket list of places to see in the world.
+The South of France is a breathtaking experience, with all its beauty and charm, from amazing vineyards to the smell of the lavender fields, it’s an experience that should be on your bucket list of places to see in the world.

 Today we explored a few places, follow our blog as we will be posting more of the amazing South of France!
 We have great deals on accommodations www.travelloafers.agentstudio.com click on over and check them out today!